t-vane/vanElst_et_al_2026_Lemur_phylogeography/README.md

 `./genetic_diversity` contains scripts to infer individual observed heterozygosities with [VCFtools v0.1.17](https://vcftools.github.io/index.html).

 ### Plots
-`./Plots` contains scripts for various plots that were generated in R for the publication.
+`./plots` contains additional scripts for various plots that were generated in R for the publication.